-Circus Reno is an iconic, circus-themed hotel-casino and entertainment complex with two hotel towers.
+Circus Circus Reno ("Circus Reno") is an iconic, circus-themed hotel-casino and entertainment complex with two hotel towers.
 It is conveniently located as the first casino directly off Interstate 80 when entering downtown Reno, Nevada.
-Circus Reno offers a casino, eight dining venues including a recently renovated food court, a midway featuring over 150 games, live circus acts, an arcade and a full service wedding chapel.
+Circus Reno offers a casino, a race and sportsbook, eight dining venues including a food court, a midway featuring over 150 games, live circus acts and an arcade.